akissa/baruwa-vagrant/README.md

     vagrant up --provider=digital_ocean

+After the VPS has been setup you can login and proceed with configuration.

 ## Configuration

 After the VPS has been setup and converted you can now run baruwa-setup to complete configuration.